jhanstra/dotfiles/README.md

 ##### dot
 Installs some dependencies, sets sane macOS defaults, and so on.
 Tweak this script, and run dot from time to time to keep your environment fresh and up-to-date.
 You can find this script in bin/.

-**Note:** this repo is configured for my personal use.
-It is not fully ready to be cloned and used easily.
-If you're interested in using these dotfiles and need help getting set up let me know at [jhanstra@gmail.com](mailto:jhanstra@gmail.com).